 Pros: If you’re a fan of Victorian architecture, you’ll enjoy strolling around this area.
 It’s close to a few grocery stores and to Forsyth Park.
 Street parking is free!
 Accommodation rates are slightly lower than along River Street.

-Cons: You’ll have a 15 to 20-minute walk to River Street from this area.
-That’s fine during the day, but you should probably take an Uber at night — especially if you’re traveling solo.
+Cons: You’ll have a 30-minute walk to River Street from this area.
+That’s fine during the day, but you should probably use the free Downtowner vehicles or take an Uber at night — especially if you’re traveling solo.
 There aren’t as many historic landmarks in this area as you’ll find further north.

 Homelessness: There is homelessness in this area.
 While it’s somewhat rare to find people asking for handouts (most prefer to do that in the touristy section closer to the river), you might spot people sleeping on church steps or outside businesses that have closed for the night.